 Eat cold with your fingers for a midnight snack.
 For a quick mid-week dinner, zap the chicken in the microwave for 1 minute and serve with salad and veg.
 For a lunch box, pack in a container.
 In all cases, dip in our American-style Sweet & Spicy BBQ sauce.

-Spicy Fried Chicken Salad
+Southern Fried Chicken Salad

 When I know I have a busy week coming up, I will make extra fried chicken on Sunday plus a batch of Tangy Tomato salad dressing.
 Mealtime is then five minutes of prep – open a bag of salad leaves, scatter them on a plate, top with cherry tomatoes, red pepper strips, spicy fried chicken strips and drizzle with dressing – presto!
 Also, a great romantic picnic for two.